 Many brands would kill to have the kind of reach and influence that some of the world’s biggest influencers and brand ambassadors enjoy.
+That does not exclude the Bonang Matheba brand.

 But what can businesses who can’t pay the high fees that big time influencers command, do to enjoy similarly explosive results?